jaredly/type-systems-js-dev/index.md

 Note: JavaScript has very few kinds of type errors; they're triggered when you try to call something that's not a function, and when you try to get an attribute of null or undefined.

+And this limited vocabulary for expressing errors has two unfortunate outcomes.

 ---